ThirVondukr/passlib/docs/lib/passlib.context.rst

     option for all the schemes where it was not overridden with an explicit :samp:`{scheme}__vary_rounds` option.

+    .. deprecated:: 1.7

+        This special scheme is deprecated as of Passlib 1.7, and will be removed in Passlib 2.0.
+        It's only legitimate use was for ``vary_rounds``, which is also being removed in Passlib 2.0.

 .. _user-categories:

 .. rst-class:: html-toggle